Analysis of Apportionment Sensitivity to Population Miscounts

 Population Adjustments and Apportionment

-Relative to the apportionment of 435 Representatives, this analysis explains why relatively minor adjustments in the states’ population totals produce inordinately large changes in some of the states’ delegation sizes.
+Relative to the apportionment of 435 Representatives, this analysis explains why relatively minor adjustments in the states’ population totals produce disproportionately large changes in some of the states’ delegation sizes.
 It will also show that the resulting changes in delegation sizes would be smaller and more equitable if the House were much larger.
 This will be demonstrated by comparing apportionments that result from the official 2020 population census to apportionments that would result from an alternative, or adjusted, population census.

 To create that alternative population census, we will make relatively small adjustments to the official 2020 population census.
 In order to create a plausible alternative population scenario, those adjustments will be based on the estimated overcounts and undercounts of “household population” provided by the Census Bureau’s “Post-Enumeration Survey” (PES) Report.
-Released in June of 2022, the PES Report provides statistically derived estimates of the 2020 census miscount for each state.
+Released in June of 2022, the PES Report provides a statistically derived estimate of the 2020 census miscount for each state.
 As explained by the Census Bureau:

 “The purpose of the Post-Enumeration Survey is to measure the accuracy of the census by independently surveying a sample of the population.
 The survey estimates the proportion of people and housing units potentially missed or counted erroneously in the census.”

 Why are there population miscounts?
-“Erroneous enumerations include duplicates as well as people who were but should not have been counted” is one explanation offered by the PES Report.
+“Erroneous enumerations include duplicates as well as people who were but should not have been counted” is one unreassuring explanation offered by the PES Report.
 Another reason is that, in those cases where the census data was deemed to be inadequate, the population numbers were imputed (i.e., conjectured) from other data sources.

 With respect to the Census Bureau’s estimated miscounts, the PES Report explains that they are derived from data samples along with a statistical analysis thereof.
 Consequently, their estimates are subject to a probability distribution with respect to whether the actual values could be smaller or larger than the mean values illustrated above.
-Moreover, in only 14 states did the Census Bureau collect enough survey data for their estimates to be deemed statistically significant (indicated by the darker bars in the chart above).
+Moreover, according to their report, in only 14 states did the Census Bureau collect enough survey data for their estimates to be deemed statistically significant (indicated by the darker bars in the chart above).

 Therefore, though these estimated miscounts can be used to calculate a hypothetical apportionment population, they are not sufficient to definitively determine what the actual apportionment population should have been.
 However, it is reasonable to assume that these PES adjustments suggest a very probable, if not a more probable, population scenario.
 (It would be preferable if the US Census Bureau adjusted the 2020 Population Census to reflect the results of their PES Report, and made those results public, but it is unlikely that they will do so voluntarily.)